BhavyeMathur/goopylib-v1/README.md

  pip3 install goopylib
  ```

- This will install Goopy and all the requirements for it to run.
+ This will install Goopylib and all the requirements for it to run.
 You can then import the library as shown next.

 An alternative method to use this library is very simple to use especially if you want access to the source code, all
 you need is the folder called 'goopylib' and the requirements.
 This just includes the